pingcap/docs/online-deployment-using-ansible.md

     ansible -i hosts.ini all -m shell -a "cpupower frequency-set --governor performance" -u tidb -b
     ```

-## Step 8: Mount the data disk ext4 filesystem with options on the target machines
+## Step 8: Mount the data disk ext4 filesystem with options on the Target Machines

-Log in to the target machines using the `root` user account.
+Log in to the Target Machines using the `root` user account.

 Format your data disks to the ext4 filesystem and add the `nodelalloc` and `noatime` mount options to the filesystem.
 It is required to add the `nodelalloc` option, or else the Ansible deployment cannot pass the test.
 The `noatime` option is optional.